MaastrichtU-IDS/d2s-docs/docs/services-graph-databases.md

 Licensed RDF triplestore 📜

-[RDFox](https://www.oxfordsemantic.tech/) is a in-memory triplestore only supporting triples (no graph, nor nquads support).
+[RDFox](https://www.oxfordsemantic.tech/) is a in-memory triplestore only supporting triples.
+See the [documentation](https://oxfordsemtech.github.io/RDFoxDocs/_versions/1.3.3/#/) to deploy it.

+> Does not support graph, or nquads.
 SPARQL available, but [not completely supported](https://oxfordsemtech.github.io/RDFoxDocs/_versions/1.3.3/#/03-sparql?id=unsupported-sparql-1.1-features).

-See the [documentation](https://oxfordsemtech.github.io/RDFoxDocs/_versions/1.3.3/#/) to deploy it.